 3.2.5 All these policies and guidance are examined in the assessment and conclusions section of this report.
-It should be noted that, given SLLDP2 is now the Council's most up to date policy position, it is the principle material consideration when assessing applications of this nature (Section 36 of the Electricity Act) and therefore SLLDP policies are only referenced if they do not accord with the policy context in SLLDP2.
+It should be noted that, given SLLDP2 is now the Council's most up to date policy position, it is the principle material consideration for the Council when assessing applications of this nature under Section 36 of the Electricity Act.